Iaminthehouse/AdieuGS/README.md

 __startet the removal of the background& the creation of normal maps__
+- save your image sequence in the `./input` directory
 - Start a `cmd`
 - Go with `cd` to the working directory
 - Call in the cmd windows `./runAdieuGS.bat`